klauspost/compress/README.md

 * "Compress" is compression level 9
 * Test files are [Digits](https://github.com/klauspost/compress/blob/master/testdata/e.txt) (no matches) and [Twain](https://github.com/klauspost/compress/blob/master/testdata/Mark.Twain-Tom.Sawyer.txt) (plain text) .

-As can be seen speed on low-matching souces `Digits` are a tiny bit slower at compression level 1, but for default compression it shows a very good speedup.
+As can be seen it shows a very good speedup all across the line.

 `Twain` is a much more realistic benchmark, and will be closer to JSON/HTML performance.
 Here speed is equivalent or faster, up to 2 times.